Creating a Thread (and Runnable) in Scala

 As you can see, creating a Thread in Scala is just like creating a Thread in Java, with a few slight syntactical differences.
 The most important parts are to define your custom behavior in the run method, and to call start when you’re ready to start your thread.

-A Scala Runnable example
+A Java/Scala Runnable example

-Of course you can also use a Runnable to create a Thread.
+Of course you can also use a Java Runnable to create a Thread.
 I just typed the following code here and haven’t tested it, but a similar Runnable example will look something like this:

 // define a scala runnable